uniment/MethodChains.jl/README.md

 y = {f, g, h}(x)
 ```

 Now, unless every function is a Clojure-style transducer, chances are that your functions won't compose perfectly like this.
-This situation happens in real life too---and to handle this, in the English language we reserve the pronoun "it," to give the object a local and temporary name to allow short (but flexible) manipulations spliced between larger functions.
+This situation happens in real life too—and to handle this, in the English language we reserve the pronoun "it," to give the object a local and temporary name to allow short (but flexible) manipulations spliced between larger functions.
 So, `MethodChains` also uses `it`.

 ```julia
 julia> x = 2;